rxavier/econuy/README.md

 ## Retrieval functions

-If you don't want to go the `Session()` way, you can simply get your data from the functions under `econuy.retrieval`, for example `econuy.retrieval.fiscal_accounts.balance()`.
+If you don't want to go the `Session()` way, you can simply get your data from the functions under `econuy.retrieval`, for example `econuy.retrieval.fiscal_accounts.balance_gps()`.
 While creating a Session object is recommended, this can be easier if you only plan on retrieving a single dataset.

 ## Dataframe/CSV headers